Member Technical Staff

 Therefore, 1+√2 is greater than √5.

-Q22.
-Develop and implement security and cloud controls for Cloud Engineering
+Q. How would you develop and implement security and cloud controls for Cloud Engineering?

 Develop and implement security and cloud controls for Cloud Engineering